goessner/g2-mec/README.md

 ### Labels ###

-If we want to add a textual label to a geometric element, we can always use the `txt` element.
-However some element types support the smarter `label` element, which comes with a more intuitive, relative positioning.
+If you want to add a textual label to a geometric element, you can always use the `txt` element.
+However some element types support the smarter `label` element, which comes with a more intuitive, relative positioning with respect to its previous element.

 Elements  | Label positions
  ------------- | :-------------: |